black0ut1/TransportationNetworks2/README.md

 start with matrix row number `<i>` followed by pairs of column numbers `<j>` and according flows `<flow>`.
 Pairs where flow is zero are not present.

+## Known issues
+ - Munich network is a mess, not yet converted
+ - Barcelona seems to have messed up capacities (always 1) and edge-dependent BPR function coefficients
+ - missing mirror edges in some networks (mirror edges are required by B algorithm)